yewstack/yew/website/versioned_docs/version-0.18.0/getting-started/build-a-sample-app.md

 ---
-title: Build a sample app
+title: "Build a sample app"
-id: version-0.18.0-build-a-sample-app
-original_id: build-a-sample-app
 ---

 First, create a new cargo project: